andrewhill157/leiden/docs/source/data.rst

 Final VCF Files
 ^^^^^^^^^^^^^^^
-File is always named validated.vcf and contains variants from all input files.

-This is the file format output by validate_annotated_vcf.py.
-It is a VCF file that contains only validated (in terms of concordance) variants.
+This is the file format output by validate_annotated_vcfs.py.
+It is a VCF file that contains only concordant variants.

 Log Files
 ^^^^^^^^^